equinor/APS-Facies/docs/aps-user-guide/define-aps-job/select-zone/specify-gaussian-random-fields/set-parameters-for-simulating-grf/README.md

 !!! warning "Always check the facies realization in RMS after running the APS job"

     Remember that any trends in probability cubes are not shown in the previewer.

+## Variogram

+Choose between common variogram models from drop down list.

+## Correlation ranges

+Spatial correlation lengths parallel to azimuth direction (Main range), orthogonal to azimuth direction (Perpendicular range) or vertical direction can be specified as well as azimuth direction and dip direction.
+The dip is the angle between the horizontal plane (of simulation box) and the dipped plane measured in the azimuth direction.
+The two angles azimuth and dip together define the direction for the main range.

+## Anisotropy direction (azimuth)

+## Anisotropy direction (dip)